UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Specifications

-Our company has to design the control system for a simple dumbwaiter (a small freight elevator used to transport food, wine, and other items between storeys of a residential building) ordered by our client.
-It will transport loads between a 2-storeys kitchen.
+Our company has to design the control system for a simple dumbwaiter (a small freight lift used to transport food, wine, and other items between floors of a building) using a µC PIC18F46K22.
+It will transport loads between a 2-level kitchen.
 Fig. 1 shows a photograph of an installed commercial dumbwaiter and a detail of the motor and the control system installed under the car.

 The same project designed using hardware is stated in D2.7.